Cairo Egypt Travel Guide

 For cooking classes and food tours, many local tour operators and online platforms (like GetYourGuide) present options.
 Book in advance, especially for popular experiences.

-When trying street food, find places with high customer turnover.
-This often indicates how fresh it is and popularity.
+When trying street food, seek out places with high customer turnover.
+This frequently indicates how fresh it is and popularity.

 Hands-on sessions to prepare traditional Egyptian dishes like koshary or molokhia.
 These classes often include a visit to a local market to purchase ingredients.

-Guided strolls through local markets and eateries.
+Guided walks through local markets and eateries.
 Discover hidden culinary gems and understand the cuisine culture.

 Less common in Giza or central Cairo.
 These are found more in rural areas, for insight into the source of Egypt's produce.